Nikko Locastro

 In 2009, and then again in 2010, he broke Barry Schultz's season winnings record.
-He was previously sponsored by Gateway Disc Golf, Dynamic Discs, Innova Discs, and Prodigy Disc. by Westside Discs through 2021, and as of December 27th 2021 announced that he is leaving Westside for the 2022 season.
+He was previously sponsored by Gateway Disc Golf, Dynamic Discs, Innova Discs, and Prodigy Disc. by Westside Discs through 2021, and as of December 27, 2021 announced that he is leaving Westside for the 2022 season.
 In 2011, Locastro was awarded the Player of the Year award, for the third consecutive year.

 In 2022, he was disqualified at the European Open due to an incident involving Nikko threatening a tournament official.
 He was subsequently suspended by the PDGA for 9 months, followed by 15 months of probation.

-Amateur career

-Locastro ascended quickly through the amateur ranks.
-In 2004, he worked his way through divisions, starting in Juniors and ending in Advanced, where he would stay until turning pro in 2006.
-While he was not dominant as an amateur nationwide, he was competitive.
-In 2005, he placed 34th in the Bowling Green Amateur Championships, held in Bowling Green, Kentucky, the largest disc golf tournament in the world.
-2006 was his best year as an amateur.
-He won three tournaments and finished third at Bowling Green and sixth at Worlds.
-After worlds, Locastro decided to play professionally.

 Professional career

 2009 season

-Locastro's 2009 season is without a doubt his breakout season.
-In this season, he played 43 events and won 16 of them.
-Of these wins, six were A Tier tournaments, and one was a National Tour event.
+In Locastro's 2009 season he played 43 events and won 16 of them.
+Of the wins, six were A-Tier tournaments, and one was a National Tour event.
 His most notable event, however, was his win in the United States Disc Golf Championship, his first major.
 His win made him only the fifth different winner in this tournament.
 He also bested the previous record for earnings in a year, beating Barry Schultz's total by over $2,000.

 2010 season

-Somehow, Locastro improved upon his previous year.
+Locastro's 2010 season improved upon his previous year.
 In fewer events, he managed more winnings, besting his previous record by nearly $4,000.
-In addition to earning more, he was much more consistent, finishing no lower than 13th.
-Among his fourteen wins were 5 A Tiers, a National Tour event, the Vibram Open, and his second major, the 2010 Japan Open, held in Tochigi, Nasu Highlands, Japan.
+In addition to earning more, he was also more consistent, finishing no lower than 13th.
+Among his fourteen wins were 5 A-Tiers, a National Tour event, the Vibram Open, and his second major, the 2010 Japan Open, held in Tochigi, Nasu Highlands, Japan.
 He also finished second at the USDGC and Scandinavian Open, both majors.

 2011 season

-While no majors were won this year, Locastro still had a very solid year.
-In 31 events played as of November 11, he has won 15.
-Of these 15 wins, 5 were A Tiers, and two were National Tour events.
-One of the A Tier wins included the Stockholm Open, held in Stockholm, Sweden.
+In 31 events played as of November 11, Locastro had won 15.
+Of these 15 wins, 5 were A-Tiers, and two were National Tour events.
+One of the A-Tier wins included the Stockholm Open, held in Stockholm, Sweden.
 This was Locastro's only international win in 2011.
 As of the September and August updates, Locastro's player rating reached 1045, at that time the second highest rating yet, behind David Feldberg's 1046.